 The esophagus is a muscular tube that connects the throat to the stomach.
 It lies behind the windpipe (trachea) and in front of the spine and in adults is about 10-13 inches long.
 It carries food and liquids to the stomach.

-Each year in New York State, about 800 men and 300 women are diagnosed with cancer of the esophagus.
-About 700 men and 200 women in New York die from this disease each year.
+Each year in New York State, about 800 men and over 250 women are diagnosed with cancer of the esophagus.
+About 650 men and about 180 women in New York die from this disease each year.

 Who gets cancer of the esophagus?

 Cancer of the esophagus occurs most often in older people.
 Most people with esophageal cancer are 65 years of age or older at the time they are diagnosed.
 Men are 3 to 4 times more likely than women to get esophageal cancer.
 In New York State, esophageal cancer occurs more frequently among Whites and Blacks than in Asians.

 What factors increase risk for developing cancer of the esophagus?

 At this time, the causes of cancer of the esophagus are not well understood.
 However, scientists agree that certain factors increase a person's risk of developing this disease.
 These risk factors include:

 - Tobacco and alcohol.
 Using any form of tobacco raises the risk of developing cancer of the esophagus.
 The longer a person uses tobacco, the greater the risk.
 Drinking alcohol also increases the risk of esophageal cancer.
 The risk of getting esophageal cancer increases the more a person drinks alcoholic beverages.
 Smoking and drinking alcohol combined raises the risk of esophageal cancer much more than using either alone.